We have a remarkable group of people affiliated with Kid Think. Read a little about them and their childhood favorites

 Laura Filloramo '10.
 Laura earned her MA in Marriage and Family Therapy at St. Joseph's College in Connecticut.

 Gabriella Galeazzi '15.
 Gabbi's senior thesis explored whether children remember more or less from fantastical stories.
 She earned a Masters in Counseling at Boston College.

 Kathryn Graf '14.
 Kathryn's senior thesis explored the nuanced relationship between adolescent inhibitory control and abstract reasoning.
 She is working towards a Masters in Nursing.

 Christina Lavigne, '13.
 Christina's senior thesis project investigated the relationship between inhibitory control and anxiety in middle childhood.
-She is now taking some time off before pursuing a degree in School Psychology.
-She hopes to specialize in childhood anxiety.
+She is now taking some time off before pursuing a graduate degree.

 Ana León ’16.
 Ana's independent study explored children's understanding of ownership transfers.
 She is now earning a Masters degree in Neuroscience and Education at Columbia University.